clemlatz/cheatsheets/React.md

 ## Lifecycle methods

-Lifecycle methods are called when the Component is rendered for this fist time or about to be removed from the DOM.
+Lifecycle methods are called when the Component is rendered for this first time or about to be removed from the DOM.

 1. `constructor()`